2018 Fall Term

 A study of the development of world population and the social significance of different population sizes and growth rates; emphasis on the social determinants of fertility, mortality and migration.

 A study of the incidence of delinquency, theories and findings regarding causation, and the policies designed for treatment and prevention of delinquency.

-This course will provide an in-depth look at homicide as a social and legal category and at the social psychological variables that affect it.
-Various types of homicide will be examined in American society and in a global context.
+This course will provide an in-depth look at homicide and other violent crimes as a social and legal category and at the social psychological variables that affect them.
+Various types of criminal violence will be examined in American society and in a global context.
 Forensic issues will be addressed along with political and social issues.